 ---|---|---|

-About | Auto insurance from Nationwide gives you peace of mind.
-When you choose an On Your Side Auto Repair Network® facility, you can get a written guarantee on your car repairs.
-With our On Your Side Claims® Service, you also get personal service like the On Your Side® Review, an annual check-in with your insurance professional to review your coverage.
-And with multi-policy and other discounts, such as the SmartRide® and SmartMiles® usage-based programs, you get peace of mind and value. | Protect yourself and your family with custom-fit car insurance from MetLife Auto & Home®.
+About | Auto Insurance from Nationwide gives you peace of mind when you're on the road.
+Save money without sacrificing coverage by participating in one of our usage-based discount programs, and save even more with multi-policy discounts.
+With our On Your Side Claims® Service, you'll get a written guarantee on repairs and a choice of qualified car repair shops you can trust. | Protect yourself and your family with custom-fit car insurance from MetLife Auto & Home®.
 Be covered in case of an accident or theft and save big by combining auto and home insurance.
 Get a quote. |

 Roadside Assistance | Nationwide's Roadside Assistance is available in select states.
 Two levels of emergency Roadside Assistance coverage—Basic and Plus—are available.
 Nationwide Roadside Assistance Basic applies to everyone on your policy, in any car you might occupy with coverage that includes towing up to 15 miles, ditch extraction service, emergency fuel, battery jump-start, locksmith services up to $100 and tire changes.
-Nationwide Roadside Assistance Plus includes all the previously listed services in addition to a tow up to 100 miles and trip interruption coverage that may reimburse your expenses up to $500 for alternate transportation, lodging and meals if you find yourself broken down 100 or more miles from home. | MetLife offers optional Towing & Labor Coverage to help reimburse you for towing and other roadside-assistance expenses. |
+Nationwide Roadside Assistance Plus includes all the previously listed services in addition to a tow up to 100 miles and trip interruption coverage that may reimburse your expenses up to $500 for alternate transportation, lodging and meals if you find yourself broken down 100 or more miles from home. | MetLife offers optional Towing & Labor Coverage to reimburse drivers for towing and other roadside-assistance expenses. |

-Additional Discounts | Nationwide offers additional savings through a Family Discount, which allows you to share discounts with members of your family. | MetLife offers additional savings through a Deductible Savings Benefit (available in select states), which enables you to earn $50 every year you don't make a claim, up to a maximum of $250 that may be used toward your deductible, if you have a covered loss. |
+Additional Discounts | Nationwide offers additional savings through a Family Discount, which allows you to share discounts with members of your family. | MetLife offers additional savings through a Deductible Savings Benefit (available in select states), which enables you to earn $50 every year in which a driver doesn't make a claim, up to a maximum of $250 that can be put toward the deductible in the event of a covered loss. |

 Top States | Arizona California Florida Illinois Michigan New Jersey New York Ohio Pennsylvania Texas | Arizona California Florida Illinois Michigan New Jersey New York Ohio Pennsylvania Texas |